QUICK SUMMARY

 Of course, these can indicate a number of concerns, but the key here is “unexplained.”
 You should have a good reason for virtually every unpleasant sign and symptom you experience.
 If you don’t know the root cause – especially if you’ve been evaluated by a medical doctor – chronic toxic exposure may be the culprit.

 Next, if you suspect you are affected by excessive toxic burden, the first level of testing is generally blood work, which simply measures the level of certain toxins circulating in the blood.
 Hair sample evaluations might also be tested.
-Some providers prefer to utilize a provoked urine test, which is when a chelating agent is introduced to and triggers toxins to be released into the urine to give you an idea of the metals dormant in the body.
+Some providers prefer to utilize a provoked urine test, which is when a chelating agent is introduced to trigger toxins to be released into the urine to give you an idea of the metals stored in the body.
 The use of chelating agents is controversial, and it’s important to note that there are valid arguments on either side.
 More on chelation and the role an essential oil detox plays below…

 Unfortunately, in our society, everyone is likely to have some level of metals in these tests, and the important thing to note is that this is a “big picture situation.”
 Risk factors and symptoms will not determine when and how to detox, nor will blood or urine tests.
 However, each piece of the puzzle should come together to indicate the course of action.